 Technical Security Measures

-- There is restricted user access on systems containing personal data;
+- There is restricted user access on systems containing personal data and permission-based access to files;

-- Only server administrators can set up new IT services or electronic storage areas for personal data;
+- Only server administrators and outsourced IT providers can set up new IT services or electronic storage areas for personal data;

 - Security is reviewed internally once every six months and improvements made as required;